unicorn-mafia/unicorn-mafia/CONTRIBUTING.md

 - Don't use square logos with large margins (they'll appear tiny)
 - Don't include excessive whitespace around the logo
 - Don't use very tall/vertical logos
+- Don't use `.ico` files (favicon.ico) - they render poorly and may display as a black box

 #### Quick Test
 Before submitting, check: if your logo SVG/PNG has lots of empty space around it, crop it!
 The logo should fill most of its artboard.

 #### Easy Option
-Your website's favicon or a direct link to your logo works fine:
+A direct link to your logo works fine:
 ```
 logo_url: "https://yoursite.com/logo.svg"
 ```